crossplane/docs/content/v1.15/guides/troubleshoot-crossplane.md

 ```

 Most Crossplane resources set the `Ready` condition. `Ready` represents the
-availability of the resource - whether it is creating, deleting, available,
+availability of the resource - whether it's creating, deleting, available,
 unavailable, binding, etc.

 ## Resource Events

 Most Crossplane resources emit _events_ when something interesting happens.
 You
 can see the events associated with a resource by running `kubectl describe` -
-e.g. `kubectl describe cloudsqlinstance my-db`.
+for example, `kubectl describe cloudsqlinstance my-db`.
 You can also see all events in a
 particular namespace by running `kubectl get events`.

 ```console